(Note: the Newsletter can also be downloaded as a PDF.)

 Every 3rd Sunday of the month at 4 pm in church for KS1/2 children.

-Every 4th Sunday of the month at 4pm in church for KS1/2 children
+Every 4th Sunday of the month at 4pm in the Hall for KS1/2 children

 Gluten-free wafers available.
 Please ask the Stewards for directions and assistance.